Bordeaux wine: Reds

 Red Bordeaux is generally made from a blend of grapes.
 Permitted grapes are Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, Malbec and Carménère.
 Today Carménère is rarely used, with Château Clerc Milon, a fifth growth Bordeaux, being one of the few to still retain Carménère vines.
-As of July 2019, Bordeaux wineries authorized the use of four new red grapes to combat effects of climate change on viticulture in Bordeaux.
+As of July 2019, Bordeaux wineries authorized the use of four new red grapes to combat effects of climate change on viticulture in Bordeaux, though only for those wines designated as Bordeaux or Bordeaux Supérior.
 These newly approved grapes are Marselan, Touriga Nacional, Castets, and Arinarnoa.

 As a broad generalisation, Cabernet Sauvignon (Bordeaux's second-most planted grape variety) dominates the blend in red wines produced in the Médoc and the rest of the left bank of the Gironde estuary.
 Typical top-quality Châteaux blends are 70% Cabernet Sauvignon, 15% Cabernet Franc and 15% Merlot.
 This is typically referred to as the "Bordeaux blend".
 Merlot tends to predominate in Saint-Émilion, Pomerol and the other right bank appellations.
 These Right Bank blends from top -quality Châteaux are typically 70% Merlot, 15% Cabernet Franc and 15% Cabernet Sauvignon.

 Whites

 White Bordeaux is predominantly, and exclusively in the case of the sweet Sauternes, made from Sémillon, Sauvignon blanc and Muscadelle.
+As with the reds, white Bordeaux wines are usually blends, most commonly of Sémillon and a smaller proportion of Sauvignon blanc.
 Typical blends are 80% Sémillon and 20% Sauvignon blanc.
-As with the reds, white Bordeaux wines are usually blends, most commonly of Sémillon and a smaller proportion of Sauvignon blanc.
 Other permitted grape varieties are Sauvignon gris, Ugni blanc, Colombard, Merlot blanc, Ondenc and Mauzac.
-Recently permitted by Bordeaux wineries, three new white grapes have been added.
-These grapes are Alvarinho, Petit Manseng, and Liliorila.
+Recently permitted by Bordeaux wineries, three new white grapes have been added: Alvarinho, Petit Manseng, and Liliorila.

 In the late 1960s Sémillon was the most planted grape in Bordeaux.
 Since then it has been in constant decline although it still is the most common of Bordeaux's white grapes.
 Sauvignon blanc's popularity on the other hand has been rising, overtaking Ugni blanc as the second most planted white Bordeaux grape in the late 1980s and now being grown in an area more than half the size of that of the lower yielding Sémillon.

 Wineries all over the world aspire to making wines in a Bordeaux style.
 In 1988, a group of American vintners formed The Meritage Association to identify wines made in this way.
 Although most Meritage wines come from California, there are members of the Meritage Association in 18 states and five other countries, including Argentina, Australia, Canada, Israel, and Mexico.